kks2139/Mobile_HW_4B/README.md

 This is a simple maze game

 # Rule
-- map is generated ramdomly
+- Map is generated ramdomly
-- you can move your character by touching
+- You can move your character by touching
-- if the character collide, game will be reset
+- If the character collide to wall, game will be reset